Business and Economics

 Are you an undergraduate student interested in several business disciplines?
-At Edinboro University, you can explore many dual concentrations and dual business degree programs that will increase your career options and job opportunities.
+At PennWest Edinboro, you can explore many dual concentrations and dual business degree programs that will increase your career options and job opportunities.

 All candidates for the Bachelor of Science degree in business administration and Bachelor of Science degree in accounting are required to take a broad program of business foundation courses prior to seeking admission into one of the following concentrations: comprehensive business administration, economics, finance, personal financial planning, intelligent enterprise and marketing.

 Students may elect to complete a second (or even a third) concentration within the Bachelor of Science in Business Administration.
 Of course, careful course planning is required and more than 120 credits may be required.
 Students interested in dual concentrations or dual degrees should consult with their academic advisor early in their degree course work.

 In addition, students may elect to complete a second degree within the School of Business by supplementing the Bachelor of Science in Business Administration with the Bachelor of Science in Economics.
 Such a dual concentration would require the student to complete 150 credit hours as, unlike a dual concentration, a dual degree requires 30 credits beyond the 120-hour bachelor degree requirement set by the University.
 As with a dual concentration, careful course planning is required.
 Students interested in a dual degree should consult with their academic advisor early in their degree course work to discuss this option.

 Many public accounting firms now offer a full range of financial services to their clients.
 In order to gain an understanding of savings, investment and financial management strategies for individuals and organizations, many accounting students interested in public accounting are pursuing dual degrees: BS in Accounting and BS in Business Administration and Personal Financial Planning.